 The SDGs recognize that food — the way it is grown, produced, traded, transported, processed, stored, and marketed — fundamentally connects people and the planet and creates a path to inclusive economic growth.

 Strengthening the global food system through diverse sources of finance, innovative partnerships, and a range of operational tools is crucial to realize the SDGs focused on poverty, hunger, climate, gender, strong institutions, decent work.

 Access to Finance

 It is estimated that close to half of the world’s extreme poor will live in countries affected by fragility, conflict, and violence (FCV) by 2030.
-While the agricultural sector can be adversely affected by conflict and violence, it is often also the most agile in helping FCV countries by rapidly absorbing large amounts of labor, rebuilding household economies, providing access to food, and providing decent employment.
-We help address both immediate needs and long-term development and stability.
+While the agricultural sector can be adversely affected by conflict, it is often also the most agile sector to help countries recover by rapidly absorbing large amounts of labor, rebuilding household economies, providing access to food, and providing adequate employment.

 Jobs and Income

 More than 80 percent of the world’s extreme poor live in rural areas and depend largely on farming to make a living, yet agriculture accounts for only one-third of global employment.
 Growth in the agriculture and food sectors has the potential to create both on- and off- farm jobs, as well as jobs in the broader economy.
 Agriculture is critical for creating wage jobs, generating self-employment, and for encouraging entrepreneurship.

 Promoting farm and non-farm jobs is one of our priority areas – 62 percent of our public sector investments are related to creating direct jobs.

 - Introducing better water and land management techniques